 - Using someone else’s username and password to access the internet

-- Plagiarism of online content
+- Plagiarism of online content, without citing the source

 - Accessing gaming or social media networks